cloudmesh-community/book/chapters/prg/python/cloudmesh/installation.md

 affecting your system wide python installation.
 This can be achieved while using Python3 from python.org or via conda.
 We do recommend that you use python.org as this is the vanilla python that most developers in the world use.
-Conda is often used by users of python if they only want to use bleeding-edge prepackaged python tools and libraries.
+Conda is often used by users of python if they not need to use bleeding-edge but older prepackaged python tools and libraries.

 ## Prerequisite